-You have forr Switzerland Tourism already in the past successful campaigns played out - for example in the context of the Corona pandemic, where you have worked with complex personas.
+You have forr Switzerland Tourism already in the past successful campaigns played out - for instance in the context of the Corona pandemic, where you have worked with complex personas.
 Can you tell us a bit more about this process?

 Vanessa H: The recovery campaign of Switzerland Tourism, which started after the first pandemic year, was particularly formative.
 At that time, we had to adapt the distribution very sensitively to the circumstances and do a lot of plug-and-play work.
 With eight different personas, we mainly made the multi-layered offer more tangible.
 From a media perspective, the personas serve as a basis for defining segments.
 The latter provide us with the information to choose the right targeting and channels for the respective offer.

 How can clients make their distribution particularly efficient?
 What media mix and what approach would you use to keep costs low and impact high?

 In fact, this depends strongly on the question and the starting position.
 The most important step is a clear definition and focus on qualitative and quantitative goals.
 When it comes to hard sales targets, it often helps to do "reverse planning" to first see what data is available and how it can be used in a targeted way.
 In other cases, it makes sense to start on the other side and work something out together with the media.
 That's how you get this very special experience that is very tailored to the user base and doesn't necessarily feel like advertising.
 Simple ads can't create that at all.
 In the end, it always remains the case that the users are at the center of all measures and set the direction.